96boards/documentation/README.md

 # 96Boards documentation

 Welcome to the official documentation for 96Boards, this documentation is written by the 96Boards team at Linaro.
-Community contributions are welcome.

 In addition to the documentation files available in this repository, many can also be found on the [wiki](https://github.com/96boards/documentation/wiki)